 Due to variable geographical and environmental conditions, a specific watering schedule is difficult to define.
 However, as a rule of thumb, you should not allow the soil or the original root ball to completely dry out.
-During the first summer, you may need to water as often as every few days in periods of drought and extreme summer heat.
 To determine if your plant needs water, dig a few inches into the soil next to the plant.
 If the soil is dry 2-3 inches below the surface, it is time to water.